cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ### Administration panel
 Go to the [Django administration panel](http://localhost:8080/admin).
 There you can:
 -   Create / edit / delete users
--   Control user's permission and access to the tool.
+-   Control permissions of users and access to the tool.

     ![](static/documentation/images/image115.jpg)